This DIY Christmas Tree Box Stand is beautiful under any tree. AND, you can store ornaments in it after Christmas! With Free PDF build plans.

 Glue and Nail your 1/2″ Base to the top of those 6″ supports.

-That’s it.
 Now you’re ready to apply the finish to your wood Christmas Tree Stand. 🙂

-You can stain, paint, or just poly this box, to match your style.
-So, I’m just going to tell you how I finished mine.
+You can stain, paint, or just poly this box, to match your style or Christmas decorations.
+Here’s how I finished mine.

-I had Magnolia Homes by Kilz custom matched to DecoArt Chalk Paint color Rouge.
-The color is great.
-I used it on the DIY Kids Executive Desk I shared on Instagram (plans coming soon).
 But with the DecoArt chalk paint it took 5 or 6 coats to get full saturation.
-Red is notoriously takes a lot more coats for an even color.
+Red notoriously takes a lot more coats for an even color.
 I hoped the Kilz paint would get full coverage, in less coats.

 That’s it!
 You’re done.
-Enjoy you’re new box and ornament storage. 🙂
+Enjoy you’re new DIY Christmas Tree Stand and ornament storage. 🙂

 Thanks for checking out my DIY Christmas Tree Box Stand tutorial.
 Have fun building and Merry Christmas!